ngobibibnbe/anomaly-detection-in-data-stream/README.md

 5. [KitNet]([https://github.com/ymirsky/KitNET-py) : Deep learning based methods  providing the anomaly score as the reconstruction error of an instance (Autoencoder)
 6. [MILOF](https://github.com/dingwentao/MILOF) : Proximity based approach, providing the anomaly score according to how locally reachable is an instance compared to its nearest neighbours.

-## Datasets and their caracteristics
+## Datasets and their characteristics
 We selected datasets mostly from IOT domain and whose anomalies causes are known to avoid errors due to human or tools labeling.
 In the boards, **no** trend means the dataset has a constant trend.
 Those characteristics have been identified by visualizing the datasets and are support by STL decompositions for trends and seasonalities.

 :link: Anchor Links: